sdroege/gstreamer-rs/docs/gstreamer/docs.md

 <!-- trait PadExt::fn set_unlink_function_full -->
 Sets the given unlink function for the pad.
 It will be called when the pad is unlinked.

+Note that the pad's lock is already held when the unlink function is called, so most pad functions cannot be called from within the callback.
 ## `unlink`
 the `GstPadUnlinkFunction` to set.
 ## `user_data`